The following table lists the system requirements for deploying Phoenix CloudCache.

 Note: For assistance with setting up Phoenix CloudCache, contact the Druva Support team (firstname.lastname@example.org).

-Phoenix CloudCache license comes bundled with Enterprise and Elite editions.
+Phoenix CloudCache license comes bundled with the Enterprise and Elite editions.

 Note: Phoenix CloudCache is not available for Business edition.